rishiklad/DALI-webserver/README.md

 12. Returns the number of occurences for the given {key} and string {arg} pair across all DALI members
 13. Returns the most frequent value (mode) for the given {key}

+Refer to app.js for endpoint syntax.
+As an example, one potential request could be `localhost:3000/gender/strEquals/Male`

 **POST Routes**
 1. Directly input incoming request's body into the dataset
 2. Directly add the {key}:{arg} pair to every DALI member

+Refer to app.js for endpoint syntax.

 ## Warning
 The {key} is case-sensitive!
 Make sure you enter "sleepPerNight", instead of "sleeppernight."
 Otherwise you will receive invalid data.